 Biological matrices and analytes to be sampled include plasma tenofovir (TFVs), plasma emtricitabine (FTC), intracellular tenofovir diphosphate (TFV-DP), intracellular emtricitabine triphosphate (FTC-TP), hair tenofovir (TFV), and hair emtricitabine (FTC).
+Dried blood spot (DBS) samples will also be collected at one study site for analysis of these drugs in whole blood, which is mainly comprised of red blood cells (RBCs).
 Each of these has different assay variability and analyte half-life.
 Tenofovir half-lives are generally longer than emtricitabine.
-Serum analytes are less than a day, intracellular analytes half-life can be several days to one week, and the half-life of the analyte in hair can be more than a month.
-It should be noted that these half-life estimates are not well established for intracellular phosphates and analytes in the hair.
+The half-life of serum analytes is less than a day; the half-life of intracellular analytes in PBMCs can be several days to one week; the half-life of intracellular analytes in RBCs can be several weeks; the half-life of the analyte in hair can be more than a month.
+It should be noted that these half-life estimates are not well established for intracellular phosphates (PBMCs and RBCs) and analytes in hair.
+The method for measuring these analytes in RBCs/DBS is new and further validation studies are needed.
 These characteristics are mentioned because they may relate directly to the limitations of drug concentration as a method of adherence.
 For example, all things being equal, increasing variability diminishes the ability to discriminate between different degrees of adherence.
 Due to a larger accumulation index, a longer drug half-life allows both greater ability to discriminate among adherence levels and less susceptibility to the "white coat effect" wherein a subject may appear to be 100% adherent after taking only one dose of medication immediately prior to a study visit without having taken any prior doses.
 The long half-life can also require delays until steady-state is achieved (five times the drug half-life in the biological matrix) and limit the ability to detect poor adherence "holidays" in time frames much shorter than the half-life.
 For example, the two long half-life measures (cells and hair) can be insensitive to a holiday (no drug taking for a week or a few days, respectively) when most of an observation period may be associated with very high adherence.
 It is anticipated that a combination of adherence measures (e.g., microelectromechanical systems (MEMS) devices) can help improve sensitivity to this type of adherence issue.
 The impact of half-life, accumulation index, and inter- and intra-subject variability are described further below.
 Finally, hair color and hair treatments (e.g., dye and perms) can alter assessment of drug concentration in hair.
 A sexual event dependent drug schedule is a challenge for drug concentration as adherence measure, because the standard "expected" value is not related to DOT steady-state directly, though steady-state DOT data can be used to estimate single dose drug kinetics which can, in combination with sexual event reporting, be used to estimate expected drug concentrations.
 However, this introduces an undesired subjective variable (sexual activity reporting) that could be as inaccurate as pill-taking diaries.